patschris/Netpbm/README.md

 # Netpbm
-One the formats used to encode an image the Netpbm format (https://en.wikipedia.org/wiki/Netpbm_format).
+One of the formats used to encode an image is the Netpbm format (see [[1]](https://en.wikipedia.org/wiki/Netpbm_format)).
 The netpbm format supports rgb images (ppm), grayscale images (pgm) and black and white images (pbm).

-Netpbm uses a "magic" number to describr these images:
+Netpbm uses a "magic" number to describe these images:
 * P1 (B&W image in ascii format)
 * P2 (grayscale image in ascii format)
 * P3 (rgb image in ascii format)